 2. Telogen Effluvium

-Characterised by the sudden loss of large patches of hair, Telogen Effluvium is usually triggered by severe stress or emotional trauma.
-There are also several factors including medication, surgical treatment and stress which could be a contributing cause.
+Characterised by the sudden loss of large numbers of hairs from all over the scalp, Telogen Effluvium is usually triggered by severe stress or emotional trauma.
+There are also several factors including medication, surgical treatment and dietary imbalances which could be a contributing cause.

 Telogen Effluvium sees hair follicles enter their natural resting state early, causing the attached hair to fall out.

 Generally hair loss caused by Telogen Effluvium resolves itself as the normal hair growth cycle re-establishes itself, but any noticeable shedding should be referred to a hair loss expert for professional assistance to repair any damage and promote natural regrowth.